 You should now have received your census letter in the post, which will either be a paper version of the questionnaire or an access code to complete the census online, which you can do as soon as you receive the letter.
 If you have not yet received your census letter or if you have since lost your letter, you can request a new online access code or a paper questionnaire to be delivered through www.census.gov.uk or by calling 0800 141 2021.

 The Census is a collection of questions about you and the members of your household.
 The Office of National Statistics (ONS) carry out this once in a decade survey, on behalf of central government to measure the population and demographic statistics of all households across the UK.
 It provides the most accurate description of the UK population and who we are; out gender, age, race, religion, and where we live.
 It’s the most comprehensive survey about our society as a whole.

 Why should I take part in the Census?

 The Census provides national and local government with a comprehensive overview of the people that they represent.
 In Bromley, the Census data will provide help in deciding on the planning and funding of different services, from schools, hospitals, and housing, to local support groups and charities.
 During the current coronavirus pandemic, getting a full picture of our population to help us understand their needs is more important than ever.

 The census data is also useful for businesses, as it can help decisions on where in Bromley to set up and create new job opportunities.
 The Census also only comes around once every 10 years, so you won’t have a chance to participate again until 2031.
-It is mandatory to complete the Census, and you could face a fine of up to £1000 if you do not.

 How do I take part?